MagicFilou/sybo/README.md

 //make consts on all the items which are reused -> names, separators etc...

 //return for get friends if there is no friends found will give the following results

+//handlers, models and routes are ready to be extended with new data type.
+This will come handy when Friends and Scores are in separate tables for future features.

+// I ahve added extensive comments for the sake of the exercise, but irl the variable and func names would cover

+all endpoints return an object { error: error if anything goes wrong.}
+could be extended to check if userid corresponds to a user or no